mia-platform/miactl/docs/30_commands.md

 :::tip

-You can also display a complete help message on the command line by using the `--help` flag postponed to any `miactl` command.
+You can also display a complete help message on the command line by using the `--help` flag postponed to any `miactl` command or subcommand.

-This way you can also be sure of the exact features of the `miactl` version you currently have installed.
+This way you can also be sure of the available features of the `miactl` version you currently have installed.

 :::